gtuzi/DeepConvNets_BehavioralCloning_AD/README.md

 * Lateral & Longitudinal control (Easy Track): "simu_vids_lat_long_ctrl/Easy_Track/simu_drive_cam.mp4"
 * Lateral & Longitudinal control (Hard Track): "simu_vids_lat_long_ctrl/Hard_Track/simu_drive_cam.mp4"

-As of this writing, Github will not play the embedded videos on the webpage, due to large size.
-Videos need to be downloaded separately.
+Videos play at 2x the speed of the actual simulation so that the extent of the lap covered is viewed faster.
+This however, ends up augmenting *perceived* center seeking behavior of the vehicle, which still needs to be addressed.
+Moreover, as of this writing, Github will not play the embedded videos on the webpage, due to large size.
+They need to be downloaded separately.

 ---